 Zinc oxide arresters are recognized as an effective means to protect against lightning and switching surges.
 They are characterized by faster action and superior energy absorption capability, in addition to suppressing follow-on AC current, allowing continuity of supply following operation.
 Current insulation co-ordination practice adopts a statistical approach that involves determination of overvoltage distribution caused by lightning events and switching operations and then relating this to electrical strength of equipment.
 Such an exercise ensures that dielectric strength of substation equipment remains higher than the level of overvoltage stress imposed on them.
 Where not met, overvoltage protection is needed.
 Usually, a protective margin is adopted to ensure reliability of the system.
 Introduction of overvoltage protection can be used to increase withstand level of a substation.

-In the U.K., 420 kV substation equipment have a standard lightning impulse withstand voltage (LIWV) of 1425 kV.
+In the U.K., for example, 420 kV substation equipment has a standard lightning impulse withstand voltage (LIWV) of 1425 kV.
 In IEC 60071-2, it is recommended that the highest occurring voltage on the terminals of equipment with non-self-restoring insulation should be reduced by a factor of 1.15 (1239 kV).
 According to this standard, minimum protective margin is 15% for switching overvoltages and 25% for lightning events.

 Commonly adopted 400 kV arresters present a determined LIWV value obtained from standardized laboratory tests.
 However, terminals of substation equipment where arresters have been applied can experience significantly higher voltage magnitudes due to location of the protecting arrester.